 Here is the secret that no one wants to talk about in life: everyone poops.
 That is in no way minimizing the suffering of people who have Crohn’s disease because the last thing it is, is a joke.
 However, there seems to be a lack of honest conversation about bodily functions.
 If there is going to be an honest conversation about sexuality, it has to include bodily functions.
 That way, when they don’t always function they way we want them to, we can be more comfortable dealing with them.

-No one has a perfect body, lives without passing gas, has raging diarrhea at some point, or feels like the least sexy person on the planet when they are sick.
 The tricks are to find ways to be sexual when experiencing windows of wellness, cope with symptoms as they occur, including during intimacy, and have courage to claim sexuality as a right.
 Do not give up on that sacred part of yourselves because it is easier to take the path of least resistance than to not go gentle into that good night.

 If an ostomy bag is in place, talk to your healthcare provider about how to secure it so it doesn’t come loose during sex.
 Many people with ostomy bags lead completely normal and satisfying sex lives.
 Change the bag just prior to sex.
 Talk to your health care provider about fistulas that may be in the anal or genital area making sex uncomfortable or painful.
 Fistulas can often be treated and there is no reason to suffer needlessly.